dragonscale-ai/book-mas/docs/ch_4/sec_4-1.md

 ## DAGs for Scalable Agent Systems

-At the core of scalable multi-agent architectures lies a simple yet powerful abstraction: the directed acyclic graph, or DAG.
+The DAG forms the core of a simple, powerful, and scalable multi-agent architecture.
 This structure, long favored in data processing, is important to how agentic AI systems are designed and executed.
 DAGs offer a principled way to manage dependencies between agents and prevent circular logic.

 A DAG is a graph composed of nodes and directed edges, where each edge has a direction and no cycles exist.
 In the context of agentic AI, each node typically represents a functional unit, an AI agent responsible for a specific task, while the edges indicate dependencies or data flow between agents.
 The acyclic nature of DAGs guarantees that the system has a well-defined execution order.
 This is critical when tasks need to be performed in a specific sequence, or when later steps depend on outputs from earlier ones.